John Carson (Northern Ireland politician)

-John Carson CBE (born 31 July 1933) is a former Northern Ireland Ulster Unionist Party politician.
+John Carson CBE (born 31 July 1933) is a former Northern Irish businessman and Ulster Unionist Party (UUP) politician.

 Career

 A draper who owned a shop in the interface area of the Duncairn Gardens in north Belfast, Carson was elected to Belfast City Council in 1973.
 At the February 1974 general election, he was elected as a member of the United Ulster Unionist Coalition as the Member of Parliament for Belfast North.
 At the October 1974 general election, Carson was re-elected with a substantial increase in his majority.

 However, he was de-selected in 1979, after voting in favour of the Labour government in the crucial vote of confidence, which they lost.
 In that year's general election, Belfast North was gained by Johnny McQuade of the Democratic Unionist Party, with Cecil Walker coming second for the UUP.

 Despite this, Carson retained his popularity, topping the local government poll in the electoral area 'H', which included over half of the parliamentary seat.
 He also topped the poll in North Belfast at the 1982 Assembly elections.

-Carson was Lord Mayor of Belfast from 1985 to 1986, and in his capacity as a councillor, was sometimes at odds with his party colleagues.
+Carson was twice Lord Mayor of Belfast first 1980-81 and second from 1985 to 1986, and in his capacity as a councillor, was sometimes at odds with his party colleagues.
 For example, he attended a City Hall lunch attended by the then Secretary of State Tom King, despite the Unionist policy of boycotting meetings with Government ministers in protest at the Anglo-Irish Agreement.
 For this, he was threatened with expulsion from the UUP, which never happened.

-He remained a member of Belfast City Council until 1997, when he lost his seat after 24 consecutive years on the council.
+Carson remained a member of Belfast City Council until 1997, when he lost his seat after 24 consecutive years on the council.

 Personal life

-He married Martha in 1953 and had two daughters.
+Carson married Martha in 1953 and had two daughters.
 They celebrated their Diamond Anniversary in 2013.

+Carson was appointed Commander of the Order of the British Empire (CBE) in the 1981 Birthday Honours.